Home

 (1849-1925)

 Mary was single for many years.
-Then, when she was age 35, she married widower George Perry Potter (1832-1910), the son of Samuel and Sarah (Leonard) Potter.
-The ceremony took place at Farmington, Fayette County, on Sept.
-21, 1884 by the hand of George Washington Hansel, a justice of the peace.
-George was 17 years older than Mary.
+Then on Sept.
+21, 1884, when she was age 35, she entered into the rite of marriage with 52-year-old widower George Perry Potter (1832-1910), the son of Samuel and Sarah (Leonard) Potter.
+The ceremony took place at Farmington, Fayette County, by the hand of George Washington Hansel, a justice of the peace.
+The bride was 17 years younger than the groom.

-George's father built and operated a gristmill, saw mill and buckwheat/corn flour mill at Meadow Run near Ohiopyle, Fayette County, PA.
+George's father was known for having built and operated a gristmill, saw mill and buckwheat/corn flour mill at Meadow Run near Ohiopyle, Fayette County, PA.

 Book naming George

-The first marriage produced six children who lived to adulthood, including Clarence Potter, Miriam Potter, Charles Potter, Josephine Potter, Angeline Potter and Horace Potter.
+The first marriage produced six children who lived to adulthood, including Clarence Potter, Miriam Potter, Charles Potter, Josephine Patterson, Angeline "Angie" Kilgore and Horace Greely Potter.

 Tragically, several other children of the first union died young.
 Isaac (age two) and Joseph (four months) died eight days apart in 1868, and Eunice (one year, 11 months) passed away in 1871.
 Of all of their nine children, three were born before George went to war.

-Drafted during the Civil War, George first served for four months in Company D of the 199th PA Infantry.
-After his discharge, in February 1865, he re-enlisted in the 97th PA Volunteer Infantry, Company H.
+Drafted during the Civil War, George first served for four months in Company D of the 199th Pennsylvania Infantry.
+After his discharge, in February 1865, he re-enlisted in the 97th Pennsylvania Volunteer Infantry, Company H.

 Markers of identical design at the graves of George and Elmira Jane's young children, left to right: Isaac (1868), Joseph (1868) and Eunice (1871)